 9. Use the Right Button Size

 On mobile devices, real estate is premium.
 Avoid small button sizes.
-Make sure your buttons are at least 44 x 44 px for comfortable tapping.
+Make sure your buttons are at least 44 x 44 px for a finger-friendly design.
 Another handy tip is to use padding instead of margins.
 Padding increases the tappable area, but margins do not.
 Margins increase the white space around the button.

 10. Design for Screen Orientation